Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Lower Bounds on the Boundary Hitting Time

-In this section, we prove the following lower bounds for the hitting times of the absorbing states.
-The expectations of hitting times are asymptotically equal to (and necessarily not less than) the expected times of leaving the frequency range $(\frac 14, \frac 34)$, so we now determine these, which are also of independent interest.
+Now we prove our lower bounds.
+We first derive tail bounds in Theorem~\ref{thm:tail}, and use the tail bounds to further obtain our lower bounds on the expected hitting time of the absorbing states.
+The expectations of hitting times are asymptotically equal to (and necessarily not less than) the expected times of leaving the frequency range $(\frac 14, \frac 34)$, so we determine these in Corollary~\ref{cor:lower}, which are also of independent interest.